5 Commonalities of Enterprise Supplier Quality Management Systems

 A manual or spreadsheet-centric approach to supplier quality management is an opportunity for process gaps and increased risk.
 Moving to an automated supplier quality management software solution takes the manual work out of adding suppliers to your system.
 An automated SQM system enables suppliers to upload their own certificates and quality policy information directly into your system.
 This eliminates the laborious tasks of compiling supplier information and manually inputting it.

 Centralization of electronic records replaces sorting through files or sorting columns in spreadsheets.
 For example, manufacturers and suppliers can be auto notified of upcoming certificate expiration, required training, process changes, and new documentation.
-Dashboards can show open tasks by level of importance at the click of a button Supplier Corrective Action Request (SCAR) forms can be electronically sent to notify suppliers for quality issues.
+Dashboards can show open tasks by level of importance at the click of a button Supplier Corrective Action Request (SCAR) forms can be electronically sent to notify suppliers of quality issues.
 All this data can be tracked and traced from the SQM application.

 Not only does automation foster better collaboration through your supply chain (See #4); it keeps suppliers informed of and aligned with your quality expectations and processes.